j-stach/lovem/README.md

 Wrappers for LLVM in safe Rust.
+(WIP)

-### WIP: Untested, should be presumed malfunctional
+### WARNING: Untested-- should be presumed malfunctional
 **Expect breaking changes in all new versions before 0.1.0**
 - The current approach with boxed dynamic types makes me want to commit to reference counting, since we are relying so heavily on the heap anyway.